Benefits of using creative recruiting methods

 12. Recruit freelancers or volunteers

-If you run a nonprofit organization that uses volunteers, you have another potential candidate pool.
-The volunteers already support your mission and understand what you do, which can make the transition to employee easier.
-Let them know about job vacancies that would be a good match for their skills.
+If you run a nonprofit organization that uses volunteers, you already have a pool of potential candidates.
+Volunteers already support your mission and understand what you do, which can make the transition to employment easier.
+Let your volunteers know about job vacancies that might be a good match for their skills.